clayrosenthal/clayrosenthal/resume/resume.md

 - Created tools to help developers and customers discover and remediate issues
 - Migrated the configuration management stack to Puppet and Terraform
 - Expanded our compute capacity in varied cloud environments to maximize GPU availability
-- Orchestrated Kubernetes clusters across various clouds and regions
+- Orchestrated Kubernetes clusters across various cloud providers for AI training
 - Brought security into developer workflows, adopting better practices and tools

 ### Palo Alto Networks: DevOps Site Reliability Engineer, Jun 2020 - Sep 2022
 - Built containerized CI/CD pipeline to deloy and maintain Cloud NGFW for AWS
-- Developed various tools to diagnose and repair issues within a live SaaS product
 - Designed and created a website to ensure fast stable connections to internal VPN
 - Integrated monitoring software with processes to keep our service running smoothly
+- Collaborated across the team to achieve SOC II compliance and audit

 ### Palo Alto Networks: Quality Assurance Automation Engineering Intern, Jun - Sep 2019
 - Expedited Python scripts execution to be 167% faster, allowing customers to be protected as soon as possible.